Oregon Lightning: American West Football Conference (2021-2024)

 On October 15, 2018, the American West Football Conference (AWFC) was founded by Chris Reynolds of Platinum Events & Security, LLC, the owners of the Idaho Horsemen and added the Wenatchee Valley Skyhawks, Reno Express, and Tri-Cities Fire to create the league.

 The AWFC postponed the 2020 season due to the ongoing COVID-19 pandemic and then cancelled the season entirely due to the unavailability of arenas during the pandemic.
 The AWFC played the 2021 season, adding two teams in the Oregon High Desert Storm and Tri-City Rush, but the Skyhawks were unable to play any home games due to their home arena, the Town Toyota Center, being used for as a pandemic relief center and vaccination site.
 The Storm began play in 2021 at the First Interstate Bank Center at the Deschutes County Fairgrounds and Expo Center in Redmond.

 In 2023, the Storm made it to American West Bowl IV to face the Idaho Horsemen after they defeated the Skyhawks 44–40 in the semi-final.
 However, they lost the championship to the Horsemen 42–20.
 Shortly afterward, the team's website and social media pages disappeared as the team and league suspended operations (Idaho joined the National Arena League, effectively shutting the league down because it owned the AWFC).

 Hiatus

 During the Storm's suspension of operations, the Oregon Blackbears played in a revival of the Arena Football League during the 2024 season.
-That team played four games (three at home at the Oregon State Fairgrounds Pavilion in Salem, and one on the road) before being taken off of the schedule for the remainder of the season, being kicked out of that league and eventually folding due to the team's ownership being entangled with a league management company that had been ousted midseason.
+That team played four games (three at home at the Oregon State Fairgrounds Pavilion in Salem, and one on the road) before being taken off of the schedule for the remainder of the season, being ejected from that league, and eventually folding due to the team's ownership being entangled with a league management company that had been ousted midseason.
 The league itself would cease operations immediately after the season ended.